SelmanDemiray/Spike_Trainer/ReadMe.md

 *   Modular structure: The code is divided into logical modules (`neural_network.py`, `utilities.py`, `data_handler.py`) for easy understanding and modification.
 *   Dataset Support: Handles various datasets including MNIST, CIFAR-10, Fashion MNIST, KMNIST, EMNIST, SVHN, and CIFAR-100.
-*   Activation Functions: Supports sigmoid and ReLU activation functions.
+*   Activation Functions: Supports sigmoid, ReLU, and tanh activation functions.
 *   Visualization: Visualizes weights (receptive fields) and training metrics (loss, error) to aid in understanding the network's behavior.

 ## How to Use